bots-garden/capsule/README.md

 jsonStringArray, err := hf.CouchBaseQuery(query)
 ```

-## Use Capsule as a reverse proxy
+## Use the Capsule Reverse Proxy

-You can use **Capsule** as a reverse proxy.
+You can use the **Capsule Reverse Proxy**.
 Then, you can call a function by its name:
 ```bash
 http://localhost:8888/functions/hola
 ```